abyaadrafid/Aerial-Cactus-Identification/README.md

 # [Aerial Cactus Identification](https://www.kaggle.com/c/aerial-cactus-identification)

 This was one my of very first competitions.
 While doing [Practical Deep Learning for Coders](https://course.fast.ai/), this competition provided a good source of practise.
-It was a binary classification probelm.
+It was a binary classification problem.
 The goal for this competition was to determine whether the given satellite image contained a columnur cactus.

 I used this dataset for two purposes :